Featured

 Some examples of therapy goals include:

 If you’re not sure what therapy goals to set, talk to your therapist about it.
-Given your history and present-day struggles, they can help you identify some targets and help you reach them.
+By talking through your history and present-day struggles, they can help you identify some targets and help you reach them.

 Sometimes it will be obvious that therapy is working for you.
-For example, people who suffer from anxiety disorders and have panic attacks may notice they don’t have them as frequently or intensely as before their first session.
+For example, people who suffer from anxiety disorders and have panic attacks may notice they don’t have them as frequently or intensely anymore.
 People with depression may notice they have regained interest and pleasure in activities and have a better mood overall.

 “Some people notice in hindsight that they have gone ‘X’ amount of time without the negative feeling, persistent low affect, or dysfunctional behavior occurring, even if for a relatively short time,” Saathoff says.
 “Others are more fully aware of a more positive perspective overall and can acknowledge that they respond instead of react to everyday situations in a more appropriate and healthy way.”